-Put in simple words, Polyglot Persistence means using different databases having unique features & data models for implementing different use cases/business requirements.
+Put in simple words, Polyglot Persistence means using different databases having unique features and data models for implementing different use cases of the system.

-For instance, Cassandra, Memcache would serve different requirements as opposed to a traditional MySQL Db.
+For instance, Cassandra, Memcache would serve different persistence requirements in contrast to a traditional MySQL DB.

-If we have ACID requirements like for a financial transaction, MySQL Db would serve best.
-On the other hand, when we need to access data fast, we would go for Memcache or when we are not so much concerned about data consistency & duplicate data but need a fast highly available, eventually consistent persistence system, a NoSQL solution would fit best.
+If we have ACID requirements like for a financial transaction, MySQL would fit best.
+On the other hand, when we need fast data access, we would pick Memcache or when we are okay with data denormalization and it being eventually consistent but need a fast highly available database, a NoSQL solution would fit best.

 1.3 Does Facebook Use A Relational Database System?